-Kundali Bhagya Actress Anjum Fakih Smoking Video Goes Viral; The Actress Reacts!
+Kundali Bhagya Actress Anjum Fakih's Smoking Video Goes Viral; The Actress Reacts!

 Shraddha Arya, who plays the role of Preeta on Zee TV's popular show, Kundali Bhagya, recently shared clips on social media in which her co-actress Anjum Fakih (seen as Srishty on the show) was seen smoking on the sets.
-In the video, Shraddha was seen asking her on-screen younger sister to quit smoking right away, as smoking is injurious to health.
+In the video, Shraddha was seen asking her on-screen sister to quit smoking right away, as smoking is injurious to health.
 She also asked her to quit smoking for the sake of her fans.
 Anjum followed Shraddha's advice and threw away the cigarette half-heartedly.

 Shraddha captioned the clips as '#Donotgetinspired' and 'Make a swear she can't refuse hahahah @nzoofakih'.
 Anjum also captioned the clips as, 'catching me off guard @sarya12 not fair di...' '@sarya12 this calls for revenge...
 Ab dekho aap... #smokingkills #noregrets.' - (sic)